alsash110/comm-2216-obs/docs/users/users.md

 >sudo ls -la /root
 >```

->You can see the a list of contents that are normally accessible only by the root user once you assign the new user to the sudo group.
+>Once you assign the new user to the sudo group, You can see a list of contents that is accessible by the root user and sudo users.

 >![Screen shot of root directory](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/users/sudo-ss.png?raw=true "Root directory contents")
 <br />